Akabbott0303/Multi-Blockchain-Wallet-Python/README.md

 # Multi-Blockchain Wallet in Python

 This project includes code and instructions for building and using a cryptocurrency hot wallet in Python.
-The code imports the required libraries and environment variable and creates functions to create the wallet, convert privates keys to wallet addresses, and create and send transactions.
+The code contained in the file [wallet.py](/wallet.py)  imports the required libraries and environment variable and creates functions to create the wallet, convert privates keys to wallet addresses, and create and send transactions.
 The coins used are Ethereum (ETH) and Bitcoin testnet (BTCTEST).
 Additional coins can be added to this wallet.

 ### Installations

-Use the [Requirements](/Requirements.txt) to install the dependencies needed to run the code to create the HD wallet.
+Use the [Requirements](/Requirements.txt) text file to install the dependencies needed to run the code to create the HD wallet.

 Install [PHP and Apache Web Server](https://www.apachefriends.org/index.html) for Windows operating systems.
 Windows users might also need to install [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/).